What is a foreclosed home? | Pros and cons | Stages of foreclosure | Georgia foreclosure laws | Should I buy a foreclosure? | FAQs

 Financing a pre-foreclosure or REO foreclosure, on the other hand, is a lot like the process with a traditional property.
 With pre-foreclosures specifically, make sure you're scheduling the sale before the foreclosure deadline.
 You can use Quicken Loans’ automated tool to access customized help with foreclosure financing.

 If you want to search for financing in Georgia on your own, you can explore other options.
 First-time home buyers can check their eligibility with Georgia Dream loans.
 You can also research homebuyer assistance programs through HOME Atlanta 4.0.

 2. Hire a top Georgia realtor with foreclosure expertise

 Buying a foreclosed home in Georgia can be a complicated process.
-That's why hiring an agent with experience buying foreclosures can make all the difference — they help you navigate the additional risks, effectively negotiate with motivated sellers, and avoid missing important deadlines.
+That's why hiring an agent with experience buying foreclosures can make all the difference — they can help you navigate the additional risks, negotiate with motivated sellers, and avoid missing important deadlines.